dxe/righttorescue.com/README.md

 ## Deployment

-A GitHub Action automatically deploys the website to http://righttorescue.com after pushing to main.
+A GitHub Action automatically deploys the website to http://righttorescue.com after pushing to the main branch.
+Next.js generates static files for this website, and these are pushed to AWS S3.